md-atiqurrahman/Jantrik-client-side/README.md

 My website [Live link](https://jantrik-45dcd.web.app/) .

-  * Description of different features and functionality of Jantrik
+  * Description of different features and functionality of Jantrik client side

        * I use custom hooks for develope my website.
        * I use firebase authentication system for login or sign-up